 Cyber Physical Systems are embedded systems that interact with the physical world.
 They transformed the way people interact with information and computational resources and have the potential to revolutionize many industries, such as transportation, healthcare, and manufacturing.

-While it has many benefits, they also come with some challenges, such as ensuring the security of these systems.
+While it has many benefits, it also comes with some challenges, such as ensuring the security of these systems.
 We hope this blog post has enabled you to understand CPS and how they work.